 Other bits and pieces

 Malaysian study from 2012 compared diets of acne patients to those with healthy skin.
 They found that acne patients ate more refined carbohydrates, milk and ice cream.
-And an Italian study from 2012 found that adhering to Mediterranean diet protects against acne.
+And an Italian study from 2012 found that adhering to the Mediterranean diet protects against acne.

 Diet acne summary

 A 2009 review included a handy table that summarizes the current diet-acne evidence.